adore/daylight/doc/develop.md

       end
     end

-All of the specialize actions can be enabled on your controller like the REST
+All of the specialized actions can be enabled on your controller like the REST
 actions:

     class PostController < APIController
       handles :index, :associated, :remoted
     end

-These are also included when specifying `handles :all`.
+They are also included when specifying `handles :all`.

 > Note: To understand how `root` option is being used in both `assoicated`
 > and `remoted` please refer to the section on [Symantic Data](#symantic-data)

 #### Customization

+Behind the scenes, all the controller actions are looking up models based on its controller name by looking up the model based on the substring prior to the word 'Controller' (ie. when `PostController` is the controller name it determines the model name is `Post`).

+You may specify a different model to use:

+    class WelcomeController
+      set_model_name :post
+    end

+Member lookup and changes are saved in an instance variable based on the model name (ie. when `PostController` is the controller name the instance variable is called `@post`).
+Use this instance variable in `create`, `show`, `update` and `destroy` actions.

+Collection lookups are saved in an instance varaible simply called `@collection`.
+Use this instance variable in the specialized actions `index`, `associated`, and `remoted` actions.

+Both of these instance variables may be customized:

+    class PostController
+      set_record_name :result
+      set_collection_name :results
+    end

+> Note: Daylight calls the instance variables for collections of object
+> `@collection` because in the cases of `associated` and `remoted` actions the
+> may be any type of model instances.

+In all customizations can use a string, symbol, or constant as the value:

+    class PostController
+      set_model_name Post
+      set_record_name 'result'
+      set_collection_name :results
+    end

 #### Error Handling